 When young and dark in color, these chilies do carry little heat (they gain as they age), and their flavor is much like bell pepper, crisp and fresh.
 But once they turn red, the game is on in terms of flavor.
 They intensify in heat and take on a sweetness that’s unexpected.
 It’s somewhat sweeter than a Fresno pepper, but not with the Fresno’s smokiness.

 Wherever and however you’d use a jalapeño or Fresno pepper, you can use a Hungarian black.
 It’s a terrific salsa pepper, and it works very well sliced into salads.
 You can stuff these chilies just like a jalapeño, just consider the sweetness when pairing ingredients.
 Back Hungarians also work well as pickling peppers and with their thick fleshy walls, they dry well, too.
 Or simply try roasting them as a side; the meatiness of the chili with its bold flavor (and looks) pairs well with heavier meals like steaks and chops.

 Where can you buy black Hungarian peppers?

 You won’t pick them up at your local grocer.
 These aren’t chilies that share the same cache as the jalapeño (though in our book they are worthy.)
 Look to farmer’s markets or grow them yourself.
-Black Hungarian pepper seeds are easily available online (see them on Amazon), or look to your local gardening center.
+Black Hungarian pepper seeds are easily available online (Amazon), or look to your local gardening center.
 They may carry them, but don’t be surprised to have to source via online vendors.